Guide · 9 min read

 Patterns that work

 Qualify first: ask a routing question early and branch the rest of the form from it.
+This is progressive disclosure in practice - keep the default path short and let depth appear only when an answer calls for it.

 Common mistakes